kartverket/ALB_Best_Practice_Manual/README.md

 In order for the system to reliably detect a seafloor return, the emitted light energy must survive a number of limiting factors.
 First, the energy must propagate from air to water and not be reflected at the air-water interface.
 Next, the light is attenuated in the water column by absorption and scattering.
 Finally, the seafloor must reflect a minimum amount of energy for the light to travel back up the propagation path to the ALB sensor.
 To calculate air-to-water and water-to-air refraction, the system must also acquire or estimate the water surface.
 Without modeling the water surface, the system will not be able to compute bathymetric measurements.
 As a side note, sunlight can affect the noise level in the sensor receiver, and a greater depth range can be achieved by flying at night.

-Because all of these factors potentially limiting sensor performance vary from site to site and over time within a site, it can be difficult to predict the end result when ordering an ALB survey.
+Because all of these factors potentially limiting sensor performance vary from site to site, and over time within a site, it can be difficult to predict the end result when ordering an ALB survey.

 # Strengths and Limitations of ALB
 An overview of the advantages and disadvantages of using airborne LiDAR bathymetry versus traditional surveying methods.